pcordone/CS573-Fall-2021-project/README.md

-# Data Visualization Project
+# Data Visualization Project CS573 Fall 2021 Peter Cordone

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is electrical usage data for multiple accounts for two years by month.
+The dataset can be found here https://gist.github.com/pcordone/93039d5d909fbf42838c5167219d6ed4.

 ## Prototypes